-This Chicken Karahi is a delicious restaurant-quality version of one of the most popular curries from India and Pakistan.
-Also called Kadai Chicken, this 30-minute Instant Pot recipe is loaded with tomatoes, ginger, and flavorful seasonings for an authentic dish that's fragrant and spicy.
+This Kadai Chicken recipe is a delicious restaurant-quality version of one of the most popular curries from India and Pakistan.
+Also called Chicken Karahi, this 30-minute Instant Pot recipe features crunchy onions, peppers, tomatoes, ginger, and toasted spices in an authentic curry that's fragrant and spicy.

 What Is Karahi?

-A Karahi or Kadai is a large metal cooking pot that is deep and circular in shape, similar to a wok.
-It has two sturdy circular handles which make carrying the kadai easier.
+A Kadai or karahi is a large metal cooking pot that is deep and circular in shape, similar to a wok.

 Originally, these large metal pots were used for communal cooking, especially for weddings and religious ceremonies.
 A fire would be lit underneath, the Kadai would be filled with all ingredients, and simmered while stirring regularly.
 This method of cooking is called 'Kadna' in Hindi and Punjabi.

 Karahi describes both, the dishes that are made in these pots and the style of simmering and stirring.
-Hence, any recipe prepared in a Karahi or Kadai style would be named after it, such as this Karahi Chicken or Kadai Paneer.
+Hence, any recipe prepared in a Karahi or Kadai style is named after it, such as this Karahi Chicken or Kadai Paneer.

 If you love making Indian food, you probably have most of these ingredients already!
-Just add the chicken and fresh vegetables, and you've got everything for a spicy, filling meal.
+Just add the chicken, fresh vegetables, garlic and ginger, and you've got everything for a spicy, filling meal.

 - Oil: Any sort of neutral oil or olive oil will work.